 How the GDPR will apply to the UK following a Brexit, will depend upon the timing of the Brexit and the agreement reached between the UK and the EU on the terms under which the UK will leave the EU.

 In any event:

-- if Brexit takes place before the 25th of May 2018 the applicable data protection regime will depend upon the terms of the Brexit deal agreed with the EU.
+- if Brexit takes place the applicable data protection regime will depend upon the terms of the Brexit deal agreed with the EU.

 GDPR applies to UK SaaS Suppliers despite Brexit

 Regardless of when and how Brexit takes place, the GDPR will apply to SaaS suppliers located within the UK if:

 - they offer goods or services to SaaS customers located within the EU (i.e. in any of the remaining 27 EU Member States); or

 - they monitor the behaviour of EU data subjects;

 Even though UK SaaS suppliers will no longer be located within the EU themselves after a Brexit.